kelsierfin/BasicGamingPlatform/Authentication Team Files/auth_use_case_descriptions.md

 **Scenario:**
 1. Player loads the platform through a web browser.
-2. Player clicks "Create An Account" after being promoted to login.
+2. Player clicks "Create An Account" after being prompted to login.
 3. Player inputs sufficient  details for Username, Password, Verify Password & Email.
 4. If inputted invalid details where passwords don't match the requirements or if username already exists, it asks the user to perform actions again until valid details are put in.